sahilsaxena21/Micorosoft_case_competition/README.md

 # Team's Idea Submission Overview

-The following provides a summary of our team's AI use case and an overview of its technical impelementation.
+The following provides a summary of our team's selected AI use case, and provides an overview of its technical impelementation.

 ## Business Opportunity